 Possible Nonemergency Side Effects

 The following side effects may occur but do not usually represent an emergency.
 Discuss with your doctor if they continue or are bothersome:

 - changes in the distribution of body fat, such as an increasing amount of fat on the neck

-- tingling or numbness in the hands and/or feet, known as peripheral neuropathy
+- tingling or numbness in the hands or feet (peripheral neuropathy)

 This list may not describe all possible side effects.
 Call your doctor or healthcare provider for advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

-Intelence should be stored at room temperature—somewhere between 59 and 86 degrees Fahrenheit (15 degrees and 30 degrees Celsius).
-Do not remove the desiccant or drying agent packets from the bottle.
+Intelence should be stored at room temperature (77 degrees Fahrenheit/25 degrees Celsius), and may be briefly stored between 59 and 86 degrees Fahrenheit (15 degrees and 30 degrees Celsius).
+Don’t remove the desiccant or drying agent packets from the bottle.
 These packets will protect the medication from moisture.